Open-source split keyboard based on the Kinesis Advantage's layout. This keyboard is available as a DIY project. Some commercial clones exist.

 Con Needs to be assembled

-It is also possible to commission an enthusiast for instance to build one up as well.
-Some massdrops of the ErgoDox kit did came with an option allowing one to choose whether to have it pre-made or not.
+This can be fun, but some people just want a working keyboard without having to spend three hours with a soldering iron.
+It's tricky to find pre-assembled ErgoDoxes, and they're not mass-produced.
+It is also possible to commission an enthusiast to build one up as well.
+Some Massdrops of the ErgoDox kit did came with an option allowing one to choose whether to have it pre-made or not.

 Con Tends to move around during use

-Con Difficult to source
+Con Difficult to source individual components

-You have to either source the individual components and build it yourself or wait for a mass drop group purchase.
+You have to either source the individual components and build it yourself or wait for a Massdrop group purchase.

-Con Hard to use with smaller hands
+Con Hard to use with small hands

 Because of its size, it's hard to use for those who have small hands.